-It is not known what Tom Baker stories screened in the 1990s – if any even did.
+It is not known what Tom Baker stories screened on Polish TV in the 1990s – if any even did.
 (Since the BBC always seemed to offer new purchasers Baker's first season - starting with Robot – it's likely a selection of those stories were the ones seen.)

-As noted above and below, it is more than likely that the broadcasts referred to in Wikipedia were another regional satellite or cable station, most likely being the Sylvester McCoy episodes airing on Germany's RTL-Plus.
+As noted above and below, it is more than likely that the broadcasts referred to in the old Wikipedia edit were another regional satellite or cable station, most likely being the Sylvester McCoy episodes airing on Germany's RTL-Plus.

 |TVM||The TV Movie||1|